-Given the increasing number of research supervisory requests, incomplete students, and requests for referee, as well as changes in my priorities as I gained more experience and exposure, I thought of listing a few things that I look for in a potential student.
+Given the increasing number of research supervisory requests and requests for referee with time, I thought of listing a few things that I look for in a potential student.
 Some of these tips could work with other potential supervisors too, and I do encourage reading the references at the end.
-Moreover, many organizations require 2 or 3 referee reports; thus, you need to have worked on multiple projects with multiple senior people to begin with.
+Further, many organizations require 2 or 3 referee reports; thus, you need to have worked on multiple projects/classes with multiple senior people, to begin with.

 Will you be my supervisor?